-All cost share (if any) must come from non-federal sources unless otherwise allowed by law.
-Project Teams may use funding or property received from state or local governments for cost share, so long as the funding was not provided to the state or local government by the federal government.
+All cost share must come from non-federal sources unless otherwise allowed by law.
+Project Teams may use funding or property received from state or local governments to meet the cost share requirement, so long as the funding was not provided to the state or local government by the federal government.

-The Recipient may not use the following sources6 as cost share:
+The Recipient may not use the following sources7 to meet its cost share obligations: